 Many of our FALDP members prepare bankruptcy petitions for consumers.
 Please contact your petition preparer directly to find out about specific services and methods of doing business.
 Some of our document preparers have bricks and mortar stores, and others are completely virtual businesses.

-Bankruptcy petition preparers charge around $200. for the documents required in a Chapter 7 Personal Bankruptcy petition.
+Bankruptcy petition preparers charge a few hundred dollars. for the documents required in a Chapter 7 or Chapter 13 Personal Bankruptcy petition.
 As with any other process, a petition preparer may not give you legal advice, and may not represent you in court.

 Your preparer is not allowed to tell you which type of bankruptcy you should file.
-Please educate yourself on this site and elsewhere to find out whether Chapter 7 is in fact appropriate for your situation.
+Please educate yourself on this site and elsewhere to find out whether Chapter 7 or Chapter 13 is appropriate for your situation.

 One of the ways for a consumer to determine whether Chapter 7 is appropriate is by using the "Means Test".
 A Bankruptcy Petition Preparer (BPP) is allowed to help a consumer with the math portion of the means test, providing the BPP does not advise the consumer on which type of bankruptcy to file.